rtic-rs/rtic/book/en/src/preface.md

 The similarities are striking and it is not by chance/luck/coincidence.
 The hardware was cleverly designed with real-time scheduling in mind.

-In order to map the SRP scheduling onto the hardware we need to have a closer look on the system ceiling (𝜫).
+In order to map the SRP scheduling onto the hardware we need to take a closer look at the system ceiling (𝜫).
 Under SRP 𝜫 is computed as the maximum priority ceiling of the currently held resources, and will thus change dynamically during the system operation.

 ## Example